 When You look for a donor bike to customize – there are tons of options for You.
-You can either go “mainstream” – and choose a Virago or CX500… these two are actually really boring and not interesting bases, but yet – they became the most customized bikes around the world.
+You can either go “mainstream” – and choose a Virago or CX500… these two are actually really boring and not that interesting machines, but yet – they became the most customized bikes around the world.
 They are well documented, with tons of blog posts, parts, DIYs and forums to help You.

 There is also a group of donor bikes, that are quite common, extremely cheap and don’t get customized too often.
 It’s because they are “non-caferaceable” (google says I just invented the word here – but it seems legit, so let’s leave it this way).
 Like the XJ600…